Spittal/vue-i18n-extract/README.md

 This module analyses code statically for key usages in ($t(''), t(''), $t(``), t(``)) and all the language files (ex. de_DE.js, en_EN.js, ...), in order to:

 - [x] Report keys that are missing in the language files
-- [ ] Report unused keys in the language files
+- [x] Report unused keys in the language files
 - [ ] Add automatically missing keys in the language files
 - [ ] Remove automatically missing keys in the language files
-- [ ] Report duplicated keys

 I strongly suggest to use the `dot notation` in the placeholders.
 The language file is a JS object anyway and it is very helpful to organize the keys with a clear and readable structure.